stacksjs/stacks/README.md

 # The Modern Component Library

-The Stacks Framework helps kick-start & maintain development of your next component library.
-Stacks is the most simple & comfortable solution for frontend developers to build highly-modular, widely-accepted & scalable component libraries.
-No matter whether you are a beginner or an expert, Stacks' approachable design allows you to learn more about its capabilities as you develop your library.
+The ultimate goal of this framework, Stacks, is to _help you_ create & maintain a component library.
+Stacks is the most simple & comfortable solution for UI developers to build highly-modular, widely-accepted & scalable component libraries, in a beginner-friendly way.

 > _The clever way to build component libraries._

-Develop beautiful reactive composable UIs without learning a new language.
-HTML, CSS, sprinkled with minimal JavaScript—dive in now!

-## ☘️ Features

-The ultimate goal of this framework, Stacks, is to _help you_ create a component library.
-Stacks is a highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its types.
-Other core features include:
+**🤖 Zero-config by default**

-- Automagically builds & distributes Web Component & Vue (2 & 3) libraries for you
+The highly optimized Stacks bundler automagically builds & distributes commonjs & module library formats.
+Additionally, it automatically generates a Web Component & Vue (2 & 3) libraries, plus component & composable type declarations.

-- Zero-config by default, yet highly-configurable—if needed
-- Delightful Developer Experience _(DX)_
+**🎨 Style with ease**

-- Style with ease via UnoCSS _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_
+Create your own style guide using conventions you are familiar with via UnoCSS. _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_

-- Modern git commit conventions
-- Automated npm package releases & semver versioning
-- Pretty changelog generations _(markdown & GitHub releases)_
-- Fully-typed, automatically _(your components & composables)_
-- Optimized & automated GitHub PR dependency updates
-- Bootstrapped documentation tooling & site to present library _(via VitePress)_
-- Pre-configured Playground & Examples
+**💡 Delightful DX**

+Whether it is the simple setup, modern git commit conventions via commitlint, a modern CI, automated npm package releases & semver versioning, pretty changelog generations, GitHub PR dependency updates, spell-checking, integrated documentation tooling, or a pre-configured playground & examples.
+Stacks has it all.

+**🧩 Deep VS Code integration**

+IDE Capabilities, such as type hints, code completion, code formatting, and more, are all natively built-in Stacks.
+All without the need of Prettier.

+No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace.
+Develop beautiful, reactive, composable UIs without learning a new language.
+HTML, CSS, sprinkled with minimal JavaScript—all you need to dive in now!

-## 💡 Get Started
+## ☘️ Get Started

-It's easy incredibly easy to get started.
-The only prerequisite is a basic understanding of how to work with basic HTML & JavaScript. with Vue Single File Components (SFCs).
-In other words, there is virtually no learning curve because "HTML with sprinkled JavaScript" will get you _incredibly_ far.
+It's incredibly easy to get started with this framework:

 ```bash
 # you may "Use this template" via the button in top right corner of this page